Last Updated on

 Alpaca is a brokerage that allows you to buy and sell stocks on US exchanges.
 The broker has gained popularity as it does not charge a commission for buying or selling stocks.

 What makes Alpaca unique, in addition to commission-free trading, is that it is very much focused on API trading.
-While most brokers put a lot of focus on offering a good client for their customers, Alpaca doesn’t offer one at all!
+While most brokers prioritize offering a good client for their customers, Alpaca doesn’t offer one at all!

 So far, this seems to have worked out for them as developers have created several different solutions and third-party providers have created integrations.